5 Worst Things About Going to the OB (and How to Cope)

 How to deal: When you make your appointment, ask for the first time slot in the morning.
 The earlier the appointment, the less likely the office is to be running behind, says Robin Elise Weiss, pregnancy and childbirth educator and author of The Complete Illustrated Pregnancy Companion.
 Didn’t get an early slot?
 Call ahead and see if things are running on schedule—the receptionist may tell you you’re in the clear to show up a little later.

 You know spreading ’em is part of the routine, but that doesn’t make pelvic exams any more fun.
 Somebody you barely know is checking out your most private areas—and you probably can’t help but wonder if they’re critiquing your, um, haircut.

-How to deal: Remind yourself that you’re seeing your doc for a reason: You trust her.
+How to deal: Remind yourself that you’re seeing your doctor for a reason: You trust them.
 And remember that this feels really intimate to you, but to your OB, this is everyday stuff.
 “Ob-gyns have seen every size, shape and form, and we aren’t passing judgment on your appearance,” says Rebecca Shiffman, MD, director of Maternal Fetal Medicine at Lincoln Medical and Mental Health Center in Bronx, New York.

 You’d think after all that time you spent in the waiting room, you’d get to have a nice, long face-to-face with your OB.
-But instead you feel like she’s in and out of the exam room before you can even think of questions to ask her.
+But instead, you feel like she’s in and out of the exam room before you can even think of questions to ask her.
 Of course, as soon as she leaves, you’ve got a million.

-Also, know that your doc is probably completely unaware that you’re feeling rushed.
+Also, know that your doctor is probably completely unaware that you’re feeling rushed.
 She just knows she has a schedule to keep (and she’s probably behind!), so go ahead and ask the office if you can schedule a longer appointment to discuss your concerns next time.
 (But if you go this route, ask whether you’ll be billed extra and whether your insurance is likely to cover it.)

 How to deal: Prioritize.
 Your doctor probably doesn’t have time to read a novel of a birth plan.
 So instead of giving her a three-page document, give her the main highlights—the stuff that’s most important to you.
 For example, whether you have an IV might not matter to you, but not being allowed to eat and drink while in labor might be a deal breaker.
 Then, talk it through.
 Instead of thinking of your birth plan as just a printed list, make it a discussion.
 “Talk to your care provider and explain how you’re feeling.
 Be ready to listen, too, to what they have to say,” says Weiss.
 While you’re talking it through, your doctor is more likely to pay attention and take your preferences seriously.